sammilucia/TrelloX/README.md

 - Haven't thought of an elegant way to show multiple labels on side

 ## To do
-- add collapse all / expand all button
+- Add collapse all lists / expand lists all button
+- Add toggle button to show/hide card numbers (remove "hide" class on card-short-id)
 - Merge scripts and optimise code
 - Check original licenses, credit original authors
 - Sign and upload to Chrome store